Capitol physician says "no evidence" McConnell has seizure disorder, stroke, Parkinson's

 Washington — Senate Minority Leader Mitch McConnell shows "no evidence" that he suffered a seizure disorder, stroke or Parkinson's disease during his two freezing episodes, the attending physician of Congress said Tuesday.

-"There is no evidence that you have a seizure disorder or that you experienced a stroke, TIA or movement disorder such as Parkinson's disease," Dr. Brian Monahan wrote in a letter to McConnell that was released publicly.
+"There is no evidence that you have a seizure disorder or that you experienced a stroke, TIA or movement disorder such as Parkinson's disease," Dr. Brian Monahan wrote in a letter to McConnell that was released publicly, using the abbreviation for transient ischemic attack, or a mini stroke.

-Monahan also said McConnell had a brain MRI, EEG study and consultations with several neurologists.
+Monahan also said McConnell had a brain MRI, an EEG study — which detects abnormalities the electrical activity of the brain — and consultations with several neurologists.

 McConnell experienced a second freezing episode in public last week while answering questions from reporters in Kentucky.
 The latest episode came about a month after McConnell stopped talking mid-sentence during a news conference at the U.S. Capitol.